simsonbaroi/OrionAiTesting/replit.md

 Preferred communication style: Simple, everyday language.
 Programming languages to support: HTML, CSS, JavaScript, React, Python Application generation: System should be able to create complete apps in these languages when requested.
+Firebase integration: Use https://myaisystem-16411-default-rtdb.firebaseio.com/ for external data storage and learning enhancement.

 ## System Architecture